Connecting the UX Design Dots, Collaboratively

 Archlogix was in the early stages of developing a technician-focused communication and job site tracking application called “Virtual Supervisor.”
 Having already started developing the app within an MVP (minimal viable product) methodology, Archlogix requested Stealth’s assistance in overall UX flow, design and prototyping for the core application, backend dashboard and marketing website.

 What Was Our Approach…

-Working in direct collaboration with Archlogix’s talented producers and developers, Stealth focused first on the initial UX design flow.
-From rough wireframes to semi-functional mock- ups, the design process went through multiple focus group testings to hone the final customer-facing application.
-All this while staying within a tightly monitored allotment of hours.
+Working in direct collaboration with Archlogix’s talented producers and developers, Stealth focused on the app’s UX design flow.
+From rough wireframes to semi-functional mock-ups, the design phase went through multiple focus group testings to hone the final customer-facing application.
+During the entire process, Stealth took an agile approach to remain efficient and stay within a tightly monitored allotment of hours.